thephpleague/csv/docs/9.0/reader/index.md

 echo $reader->toString(); //returns the original $csv value without the formatting.
 ```

-<p class="message-info">If a header is selected it won't be affected by the formatting</p>
+<p class="message-warning">If a header is selected it won't be affected by the formatting</p>
-<p class="message-info">The CSV document is not affected by the formatting and keeps its original value</p>
+<p class="message-warning">Formatting does not affect the CSV document content.</p>

 ### Controlling the presence of empty records